 A normally-functioning pancreas secretes insulin as your body produces glucose.
 Glucose levels rise in the blood when you eat certain foods, such as carbohydrates.
-Pancreatic cancer reduces the ability of the pancreas to make enough insulin to control blood sugar.
+Pancreatic cancers may reduce the ability of the pancreas to make enough insulin to control blood sugar.

 Beneficial foods include:

 Protein-rich foods bolster the immune system and help repair cells and tissues.
+They also help prevent loss of muscle mass which helps maintain strength for daily activities.
 Easy-to-digest protein sources include: